VectorInstitute/HV-Ai-C/docs/config.rst

         name: Eplus-5Zone-hot-discrete-v1
         # Whether to normalise observations
         normalize: True
-        # The observation variables to use for training, offset by 4 to account for time variables
+        # The observation variables to use for training.
+Use a empty list if you want to use all observation variables
-        obs_to_keep: [4, 5, 13]
+        obs_to_keep: [1, 2, 8, 10]
         # The type of each observation variable:
         #   0 - slowly-changing continuous variable
         #   1 - fast-changing continuous variable
         #   2 - discrete variable
-        mask: [0, 0, 0]
+        mask: [0, 0, 0, 0]